-Every library should maintain a collection of vertical file materials containing pamphlets, pictures, clippings, leaflets, etc.
+A collection of vertical file materials containing pamphlets, pictures, clippings, leaflets, etc., should be maintained in every library.

-It is suggested that the library be the center for the audio-visual materials such as films, filmstrips, slides, recordings, etc., owned and used within the school and that the librarian organize and administer them.
-Provision should be made for the librarian to have additional help for this.
+It is suggested that the library be the center for the audio-visual materials such as films, filmstrips, slides, recordings, etc., only if owned and used in the school and that the librarian organize and administer them.
+Provision should be made for the librarian to have additional help for maintaining and servicing equipment.